sumitasok/kubernetes-learning/README.md

 This is a perfect candidate for Stateful sets; and shared volumes in kubernetes.
 Because my experience in that is limited, I will be running a single pod (no replicas) for the time being.

+While implementing a service exposed through http, following AWS s3 API is recommended as industry is considering it to be a standard.

 #### Server
 - Fetch all files in the system.
 - Fetch file by name <- return file name, size, md5 sum